- How is YCIS Shanghai unique? What makes YCIS Shanghai special?

 In the Primary Section, all students are expected to read every night, in addition to Chinese assignments and other subject work, as assigned.
 Depending on the child, year group and nature of the homework, times vary between 20 and 90 minutes per night.
 For the Secondary Section, homework time varies between 90 and 150 minutes per night in Years 7-9, and between 180 and 210 minutes per night in Years 10-13.
 There is no official homework assigned for the Kindergarten students.

-No. Only after a complete application is submitted to the school (please see the “Admissions” section of this website) and the application fee is paid can the application proceed through the remaining part of the application process.
+No. Please note that applications will only be considered official once Admissions has received at least the online application form and the application fee payment confirmation (please see the "Admissions" section of this website).
+Once these are received, the application will proceed through the remaining part of the application process.
 In addition to an extensive review of the application materials, there may also be an interview, a placement test, and/or a subject selection process involved (depending on the year level).
 If the application is approved, an Offer of Placement letter will be issued and a seat reserved upon payment of school fees (by the specified deadline).
 Existing students have automatic seat reservations (due to the placement deposit) until school fees are due.

 YCIS Shanghai provides the opportunity for students to follow world-renowned internationally accepted and highly regarded programmes, in the International General Certificate of Secondary Education (IGCSE) through the University of Cambridge International Examinations (CIE), and the International Baccalaureate Diploma Programme (IB) granted by the International Baccalaureate Organization (IBO) in Geneva.
 The degree to which individual students take advantage of these high quality educational opportunities depends on the students' commitment to their studies, and the level of their determination, diligence and academic potential in the pursuit of high achievement.